-Hey, boss babe!
 Wondering how to start a blog?
-My heart jumps for joy that you are here, ready to carve a slice of personal success.
+My heart jumps for joy that you are here, ready to carve out a slice of personal success.
+In this post, I’ll show you how to set up your own self-hosted WordPress blog (by far the most popular kind and the only kind I recommend) and answer some frequently asked questions along the way.

-Starting a blog is super easy and fun and you can do it without any previous experience.
+Starting a blog is super easy and fun and you can do it without any previous experience or technical knowledge.
 This step-by-step guide will help you set up your very first self-hosted WordPress blog in no time.
+You can complete step 1 & 2 in less than 15 minutes.
+Then you can finish step 3 to 5 at your own leisure.

-When I started blogging 10+ years ago, I could barely find any information about how to start a blog.
-So I had to Google my way through and made all the mistakes in the book.
+When I started blogging years ago, I could barely find any information on how to start a blog.
+So I had to google my way through and made all the mistakes in the book.
 I stumbled and fell and built a better blog next time.

 This easy to follow guide contains what I learned.
 In plain English.
 So you can start a blog TODAY.
 With confidence!

-How to start a WordPress blog in 5 easy steps:
+How to start a blog on WordPress in 5 easy steps

 How much does it cost to start a blog?